CM For Necessary Amendments In Relevant Law To Ensure Protection Of Womens Rights In Inheritance - UrduPoint

 CM For Necessary Amendments In Relevant Law To Ensure Protection Of Women's Rights In Inheritance

-Khyber Pakhtunkhwa Chief Minister Ali Amin Khan Gandapur on Tuesday directed the quarters concerned for necessary amendments in the relevant law in order to ensure protection of women's rights in inheritance

-ISLAMABAD, (UrduPoint / Pakistan Point News - 12th Mar, 2024) Khyber Pakhtunkhwa Chief Minister Ali Amin Khan Gandapur on Tuesday directed the quarters concerned for necessary amendments in the relevant law in order to ensure protection of women's rights in inheritance.
+PESHAWAR, (UrduPoint / Pakistan Point News - 13th Mar, 2024) Khyber Pakhtunkhwa Chief Minister Ali Amin Khan Gandapur on Tuesday directed the quarters concerned for necessary amendments in the relevant law in order to ensure protection of women's rights in inheritance.

 Chairing a meeting of the Board of Revenue, he also directed for pragmatic steps for completing phase-I of the ongoing land record computerization project by June 2024 and phase-II by December 2024.